jgarber623/TemplateTemplate/README.md

   // index in the array as the `textContent` for the node.
 If this value is
   // `null`, TemplateTemplate skips setting the node's `textContent`.
   //
-  // The second index is a hash of key/value pairs which are added to the node
+  // The second index is an object whose properties are added to the node as
-  // as HTML attributes.
+  // HTML attributes.
   tr: [null, {
     class: 'project',
     id: 'project-cashcash'